Skip to main content

 By Building

-This analysis reveals: HVAC systems are the primary driver of poor FCI, and Science Hall needs priority attention.
+This analysis reveals that HVAC systems are the primary driver of poor FCI, and Science Hall needs priority attention.
+Knowing where the problems are concentrated lets you allocate capital where it will have the greatest impact.

 5 Proven Strategies to Improve Your FCI Score